 Private Sector: including positions in law firms, business and industry (based on the 101 salaries reported or publicly available for graduates employed in the private sector, which represents 32% of the class.
 Equation: 101 known private sector salaries divided by 317 JD graduates in the class = 32% of the class):

 Public Service: including government positions, judicial clerkships, academic posts, or positions with non-profit advocacy or cause-oriented organizations (based on the 79 salaries reported or publicly available for graduates employed in public service, which represents 25% of the class.
 Equation: 79 known public sector salaries divided by 317 JD graduates in the class = 25% of the class):

 Geographic Location of Employed Graduates

-(Regional Information calculated by dividing the total number of jobs in each geographic category by the total number of employed graduates.
-Total exceeds 100% due to rounding.)
+(Regional information calculated by dividing the total number of employed graduates in each geographic region by the total number of graduates.)

 (CT, ME, MA, NH, RI, VT)

 (NY, NJ, PA)